There is more than one artist named Darius:

 Not much is know about "Darius" (AKA Robert J. Ott), other than he was a psychedelic artist from the late '60s and early '70s in the U.S. He only recorded two albums ("Darius" and the unreleased "Darius II").

-An alias under Halley Labs / LapFox Trax label.
+An alias of Emma Essex under Halley Labs / LapFox Trax label.

 Darius can be recognized from his fusion of acid house and jazz inspired chord progressions.

-Darius' first album 'Ergosphere' was released on August 26th 2011 on http://lapfoxtrax.com/, and reached #2 on Bandcamp's recent top-seller list in two days.
-As of today (August 2019) this alias is active and new releases keep coming on Halley Labs.
+Darius' first album 'Ergosphere' was released on August 26th 2011 on http://halleylabs.com/, and reached #2 on Bandcamp's recent top-seller list in two days.
+This alias is still active and new releases keep coming on Halley Labs.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!